abpuccini/maternal-mortality-project/README.md

 ## Objective

 Our objective is for this dashboard to function in a way that allows for users to see patterns between maternal mortality rates and potential influencing factors.
-For example, Does health insurance coverage affect maternal mortality rates?
-Does a state’s election of the medicaid expansion affect maternal mortality rates?
+For example, does health insurance coverage affect maternal mortality rates?
+Does a state’s election of the Medicaid expansion affect maternal mortality rates?
 Are there any other factors that might affect maternal mortality?

 ## Data Sources